Irio/ridebln/README.md

 python3 main.py
 ```

 For now, it supports booking for a single ride per run.
+Also, it does not check if you already have a booking for the said ride.

 ## Development